The popularity of Manuka Honey has ballooned worldwide as word about its health and beauty benefits spread further and further.

 Hence, some beekeepers cultivate this tree specifically to provide Manuka nectars to be turned into honey.

 Most honey acts as an antibiotic because of the presence of hydrogen peroxide in them.
 This includes manuka honey.

-But this variety has other ingredients having more antiviral and antibacterial properties.
+But this variety has other ingredients that have more antiviral and antibacterial properties.
 Manuka honey is known for its highly strong antibacterial and medicinal properties.

 While other honey varieties have MGO, it is higher in manuka because of the high concentration of glycerine.